babywade/CV_unmanned_aerial_vehicle/README.md

 # CV_unmanned_aerial_vehicle
-Using Opencv and machine learning to implement the unmanned fault diagnosis of Electrical Equipment.
+Using OpenCV and machine learning to implement the unmanned fault diagnosis of Electrical Equipment.

 ***